binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 "_Instead of showing you a traditional captcha on Facebook, one of the ways we may help verify your identity is through social authentication.
 We will show you a few pictures of your friends and ask you to name the person in those photos.
 Hackers halfway across the world might know your password, but they don't know who your friends are._"

 I disagree with that statement.
 A determined hacker will usually be able to find out who your friends are.
 There is another problem, do you know who all of your friends are?
 Every acquaintance?
+I am terrible with names and so are many people.
 This is supposed to be used to authenticate you.
 So you have to be able to answer the questions before you can log in.

 **Logic Questions**

 This is what textcaptcha uses.
 Simple logic questions designed for the intelligence of a seven year old child.
-These are more accessible than image and textual image recognition, but they can take longer than image recognition to answer.
+These are more accessible than image and textual image recognition, but they can take longer than image recognition to answer, unless the user is visually impared.
 The questions are usually language specific also, usually targeting the English language.

 **User Interaction**

 This is a little like image recognition.
 Users have to perform actions that virtual intelligence can not work out... yet.
 Like dragging a slider a certain number of notches.
-If an offering gets popular, creating some code to perform the action may not be that hard and would definitely be worth the effort.
+If an offering gets popular, creating some code to perform the action may not be that hard and would definitely be worth the effort for bot creators.
 This is obviously not going to work for the visually impaired or for people with handicapped motor skills.

 &nbsp;